tomas-fryza/avr-course/Labs/06-lcd/README.md

 }
 ```

 Extra.
 From the LCD position "c", displays running text, ie text that moves characters to the left four times per second.
+Hint: Use Timer/Counter1 with an 262ms overflow and move the auxiliary "pointer" along the defined string, such as `uint8_t running_text[] = "   I like Digital electronics!\n";`.

 ![Running text](Images/running_text.gif)